zuoweitan/localAI/README.md

 ## About this Repo

-This project is currently closed-source and this repository is only used for releasing binaries and discussing issues for now.
+This project is **currently closed-source** and this repository is only used for releasing binaries and discussing issues for now.

+This project is **completely free**.
+Hope you enjoy it!

 ## Usage